ON THIS PAGE

 The Human Heart

-The story of humanity is the story of technological, medical, and artistic progress, but moral failure.
+The story of humanity is the story of technological, medical, and artistic progress, but devastating moral failure.

 The Wrath of God...
 Against Sin

-Is it up to each person to decide whether it is okay to molest children or indulge in ethnic cleaning?
-Funny how, when faced with definite situations rather than empty philosophical arguments, most people do believe in moral absolutes...
+Funny how, when faced with specific situations (such as molesting children or indulging in ethnic cleaning) rather than abstract philosophical arguments most people do believe in moral absolutes...
 But who sets the standard?

-Take a moment to do so...
-You might be surprised at how the world suddenly becomes an amazing place, and realize that perhaps the Bible has a point after all..
+And if you do you might be surprised to realize that perhaps the Bible has a point after all..

 Each of Us Is The Problem